Dover Historical Society

 Sawin Museum Curator: STUART SWINY

-Sawin Museum Assistant Curator: ELLIE HERD
+Sawin Museum Associate Curator: ELLIE HERD

 Caryl Farm Curator: KEVIN SHALE